rikroe/eurotronic-cometblue/README.md

 eurotronic-cometblue-ha is a library to communicate with your Eurotronic GmbH Comet Blue radiator controllers.

+> [!NOTE]
-This library is a fork of [zero-udo/eurotronic-cometblue](https://github.com/zero-udo/eurotronic-cometblue) with changes specifically for using it in a [Home Assistant custom component](https://github.com/rikroe/cometblue-custom-component).
+> This library is a fork of [zero-udo/eurotronic-cometblue](https://github.com/zero-udo/eurotronic-cometblue) with changes specifically for using it in a [Home Assistant custom component](https://github.com/rikroe/cometblue-custom-component).
 For changes, see [zero-udo/eurotronic-cometblue#8](https://github.com/zero-udo/eurotronic-cometblue/pull/8).

 The device supports up to four programmable schedules for each weekday.
 Longer periods can be set as holidays.
 There are 8 holiday slots available.

-This library is based on the work of [zero-udo](https://github.com/zero-udo).
 It depends on [bleak](https://github.com/hbldh/bleak) and [bleak-retry-connector](https://github.com/Bluetooth-Devices/bleak-retry-connector) and runs therefore on Linux, Windows and macOS in addition to the Home Assistant component.

 ## Compatible devices